 Relaxation Techniques for Anxiety

 There are several types of treatment for anxiety.
 One in particular, relaxation techniques, are a great option to try to help control your anxiety.
-Studies have shown that this relaxation technique for anxiety can also be beneficial for those going through grief or depression.
+Studies have shown that relaxation techniques for anxiety can also be beneficial for those going through grief or depression.

 Here are seven simple ways to relieve anxiety and stress, naturally.